massimo131/Power-Theft-Mapper/README.md

 After factoring in transmission losses, if the amount of energy being transmitted exceeds the amount of energy that is being used, we can conclude that a theft has occured.

 The exact location of power theft can be calculated by using all the readings and the length of the transmission line.
 The same can be plotted on a map and sent to the concerned authorities for taking action.

+We have created a simulation of this whole process, which stores the readings in an excel sheet.
+The main code extracts data from the excel, performs calculations and created a map.html which is sent to the authorities by email.